 - Impact Players are estimated to contribute more than 3x the value of a typical contributor and about 10x that of an under-contributor.
 Hence, managers are more likely to invest in Impact Players by giving them more responsibility and resources.
 This increases their potential to shine, learn and grow, to create an even greater impact in a positive cycle.
 Unfortunately, biases from gender, generation, race or ethnicity can cause certain Impact Players to be overlooked, leading to lost opportunities for both the individuals and their organizations.

 The 5 Practices of Impact Players

 By understanding the mindsets and behaviors that set Impact Players apart from typical contributors, you too can up your game and contribute at your fullest potential.
 In the book, Liz Wiseman breaks down the 5 practice of impact players in great detail.
-You can get the specific tip and examples in our complete summary bundle (including an 18-page text pdf, an infographic pdf and an audio mp3 of the Impact Players summary).
+You can get the specific tip and examples in our complete Impact Players summary.
 Meanwhile, here’s a quick overview of the 5 key practices:

 1. Do The Job That Needs To Be Done

 At work, we regularly encounter messy problems, i.e. complex, cross-functional issues that fall outside defined job boundaries.
 Impact Players don’t just do their assigned jobs; they do the job that’s required.

 2. Step Up, Then Step Back